ntnu-arl/habitat-ros/README.md

 A ROS2 wrapper for [Habitat-Sim](https://github.com/facebookresearch/habitat-sim).
-It allows getting RGB, depth and semantic renders from ROS.
-It also contains a simplified MAV simulator.
+It allows getting RGB, depth and semantic renders to ROS2.